TDG-Platform/docs/DGLayers.md

 ## Python-like recipe commands
 In a DGLayers recipe you can call virtually any Python function (from numpy or scipy libraries) that goes from one or more numpy arrays, all of the same row-column dimension, to a new numpy array of the same row-column dimension.
-The functions you see below are examples that satisfy the property.
+The functions you see below are some examples that satisfy the property.
 See Internet for descriptions.
 ```shell
 # In the recipe, use the syntax: <node_id> = <library>.<function>(<arguments>)